cryptotwinsbr/bomberland-bot/README.md

 </br>

-We added a folter (screen_test) with images that you can test the bot, just open the image with your bot active.
+We added a folder (screen_test) with images that you can test the bot, just open the image with your bot active.

 *Observation: we reccomend to use just 1 screen to have a bot totally functional